 I started the scariest year of my life safely tucked away in the Green Mountains.
 I was working as a camp counselor teaching pottery, which is perhaps the least scary activity one can do.
-But in a twist of events, after camp I was not to go off to college, as originally intended.
-I had a whole year to do with what I wanted.
+But in a twist of the typical narrative, I had a whole year to do with what I wanted.
 For an 18 year old who had been at work or school for four years straight, that much time was terrifying.

 The best piece of advice I got this year, when I was first deciding whether or not to take a gap year, was to do what I would do if I was not afraid.
 It was even better advice than to take the R to the Barclays center and then transfer to the N in order to shave 20 minutes off of one’s journey from Brooklyn to Manhattan, and when asked like that, what I would do if I were not afraid, there was only one way forwards.